-- A relevant person must, in relation to each continuing business relationship, establish, maintain and operate the procedures specified in sub-paragraph (3), which procedures must comply with the requirements of this paragraph. - (2) The procedures must be undertaken during a business relationship as soon as reasonably practicable. - (3) The procedures referred to in sub-paragraph (1) are - (a) an examination of the background and purpose of the business relationship: - if no evidence of identity was produced after the business relationship was established, the taking of such measures as will require the production of such information in accordance with paragraph 10(1);
+- (1) A relevant person must, in relation to each continuing business relationship, establish, record, maintain and operate the procedures and controls specified in sub-paragraph (3). - (2) The procedures and controls must be undertaken during a business relationship as soon as reasonably practicable. - (3) Those procedures and controls are - (a) an examination of the background and purpose of the business relationship; - if satisfactory verification of the customer's identity was not obtained or produced, requiring such verification to be obtained or produced in accordance with paragraph 8;

-(c) if evidence of identity was produced in accordance with paragraph 10(1), the taking of such measures as will determine whether the evidence of identity produced under that paragraph is satisfactory; and

-- (d) if evidence of identity produced in accordance with paragraph 10(1) is not for any reason satisfactory, the taking of such measures as will require the production by the customer of evidence of identity or the taking of such measures as will produce evidence of identity in accordance with paragraph 10(1). - (4) The relevant person - (a) must keep written records of any examination, steps, measures or determination made or taken under sub-paragraph (1) (which records shall be records to which paragraph 32 applies); and - (b) must, on request, make such findings available to the competent authorities and auditors (if any). - (5) Except as provided in Part 6, procedures comply with this paragraph if they require, when satisfactory evidence of identity, in accordance with paragraph 10(1), is not obtained or produced - - (a) the business relationship to proceed no further; and - (b) the relevant person to consider terminating the business relationship and consider making an internal disclosure in accordance with paragraphs 26 and 27.
+- (c) if satisfactory verification of the customer's identity was obtained or produced, a determination as to whether it is satisfactory; and - (d) if verification of the customer's identity is not satisfactory for any reason, requiring that the relevant person takes measures to verify the customer's identity in accordance with paragraph 8. - (4) The relevant person must keep written records of any examination, steps, measures or determination made or taken under this paragraph. - (5) Except as provided in Part 6, where the requirements of this paragraph are not met within a reasonable timeframe, the procedures and controls must provide that- - (a) the business relationship must proceed no further; - (b) the relevant person must consider terminating the business relationship; and - (c) the relevant person must consider making an internal disclosure.

-12 Occasional transactions
+11 Occasional transactions